-Voluntary Benefits: A Tool For Attracting And Retaining Talent
+Voluntary Benefits: A Tool For Attracting And Retaining Top Talent

-In today’s tight labor market, employers are looking for ways to get an edge with current and prospective employees.
+If you’re like most employers in today’s dynamic labor market, you’re probably looking for ways to get an edge with current and prospective employees.
 A simple and cost-effective way is to boost your compensation package with voluntary benefits.
 In fact, 9 in 10 employers currently provide voluntary benefits so by adding them to your offerings, you’ll be competitive in the market.
 What do you need to know to get started?
+Let’s find out.

-After reading this article, you’ll be able to decide if adding voluntary benefits to your package is the right step for your business.
+In this article, we’ll discuss what voluntary benefits are, the most common types, advantages they offer your business, their cost, and how to get started with these offerings.
+After reading this, you’ll be able to decide if adding voluntary benefits to your package is the right step for your business.

 What are voluntary benefits?